 - Managing Complex Conditions: Challenges to Humanising Nursing Care: How to care for clients with complex conditions.
 You'll learn about care management based on nursing assessment and clinical decision making, investigating the impacts of conditions on family members, partners and carers.

-- Evaluating Knowledge for Practice: How to work responsibly and autonomously when offering care that respects, safeguards and protects people of all ages, as well as their carers and families.
+- Evaluating Knowledge for Practice: This unit teaches you how to work responsibly and autonomously when offering care that respects, safeguards and protects people of all ages, as well as their carers and families.
 This will promote their independence and wellbeing.
 You'll work with other health and social care professionals and agencies, service users, carers and families to learn about the seamless client transition to wellbeing and recovery.

 Assessments on this course include written assignments, group presentations, examinations, your clinical competence in the practice-learning environment and on placement, reflection, and the development of a portfolio.